MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/product-variants-POS.md

 # required metadata

-title: Inventory lookup in the Point of Sale
+title: Inventory lookup in the point of sale (POS)
 description: This topic describes the options that are available for viewing inventory information in the point of sale (POS).
 author: ashishmsft
 manager: AnnBe